ballerina-platform/persist-tools/docs/spec/spec.md

    ├── Config.toml
    └── main.bal
    ```
+The database schema will contain the code to create,
+1. Tables for each entity with defined primary keys
+2. Create foreign key associations between tables if the model has defined associations between entities

 Behaviour of the `generate` command,
 - User should invoke the command within a bal project